nunofachada/cf4ocl/README.md

 News
 ====

-*17 Jan.
-2015*
+*3 July 2016*

-The 2.0.1 version fixes a specific issue with OpenCL <= 1.1 devices and is available in the [releases](https://github.com/fakenmc/cf4ocl/releases) page.
+Version 2.1.0 is available for download in the [releases][] page.

 Summary
 =======

-The C Framework for OpenCL, _cf4ocl_, is a cross-platform pure C object-oriented framework for developing and benchmarking [OpenCL][] projects in C. It aims to:
+The C Framework for OpenCL, _cf4ocl_, is a cross-platform pure C object-oriented framework for developing and benchmarking [OpenCL][] projects.
+It aims to:

 1. Promote the rapid development of OpenCL host programs in C (with support for C++) and avoid the tedious and error-prone boilerplate code usually required.
 2. Assist in the benchmarking of OpenCL events, such as kernel execution and data transfers.
 Profiling comes for **free** with _cf4ocl_.
 3. Simplify the analysis of the OpenCL environment and of kernel requirements.
 4. Allow for all levels of integration with existing OpenCL code: use as much or as few of _cf4ocl_ required for your project, with full access to the underlying OpenCL objects and functions at all times.

 Features
 ========